alien4cloud/csar-public-library/org/ystia/kafka/README.rst

 Kafka exposes various configuration parameters, to tune Kafka precisely to your needs.
 However, this tuning is always a tradeoff between the lowest latency and the greatest level of durability.

-YSTIA ships different topology templates that are designed to address different applications.
+Ystia ships different topology templates that are designed to address different applications.
 Kafka is used in two of those
 templates:

 - **elk_broker**: